zachvalenta/jvns.ca/content/post/2017-01-13-how-do-you-make-an-awesome-team-.markdown

 ### Talk a lot about your work in a public channel

-She said that her team has a public Slack channel, and that probably 95% of her communication with other people on her team is in that channel.
+She said that her team has a public (to the company) Slack channel, and that probably 95% of her communication with other people on her team is in that channel.
 Awesome things about this:

 * if you put what you're working on in public, sometimes someone will know a key piece of information that can really help you!
 Sometimes people will come in and say something that's *not* helpful, but on the balance we think it's worth it to talk in public :)
 * if you talk about decisions in public all the time, everyone feels like they know what's involved in the decision making process!